Understanding the South African Labour Market

 Prerequisites: Course participants will be expected to have already acquired basic Stata skills.
 Don't know Stata?
 Have a look at our Introduction to Stata course.

-Course Instructors: Andrew Kerr, Senior Research Officer in DataFirst.
+Course Instructors: Andrew Kerr, Associate Professor in the School of Economics

 "This is a good overview on labour market issues in South Africa.
 Beginning with the theory of labour demand and supply, and human capital, specific South African issues such as discrimination, transport costs and the role of unions are addressed.
 We had the opportunity to analyse data so that we were able to improve our Stata skills while finding statistical evidence of what we are studying!"
 (Silvia Napolitana, PhD student, Sapienza University of Rome)